mieubrisse/personal-writing/be-rembrandt/post.md

 Want to write a post?
 Dictate to the machine and polish to your taste.

-_Want to build a studio for turning your ideas into output?_ The internet is overflowing with people sharing ideas on how to do the same.
+_Want to build a studio for turning your ideas into output?_ The internet is overflowing with people sharing knowledge on how to do the same.

-The metaskill here - the skill of the 21st century - is description.
+The metaskills here - the skills of the 21st century - are delegation and description.

-If you can form your ideas into words, you can transform them into reality.
+If you can form what you want into words others can consume, your thoughts get summoned into reality while you sleep.

+Master this, and the world shapes itself to reflect your will.

 Every CEO knows this.
 Rembrandt knew it.